secdevlowe/Resume/attaché.md

 [comment]: # (Skill)

 ### Comms, Tracking, & Reporting
 - Strong written and verbal communication skills in-person and digitally/remote.
-- Strong understanding with Office365/Libre Office, wiki & collaboration products like Confluence, Atlassian, and Trello.
+- Expert in productivity suites including but not limited to: Office365/Libre Office, wiki & collaboration products like Confluence, Atlassian, and Trello.
 - Familiar with the creation, use, and maintenance of technical reports and writings.
 - Professional, polite, informative, and comfortable with communicating complicated/technical ideas in a concise format to/with/for others.
 - Seasoned veteran in using various ticket tracking system for problem reporting and tracking - ServiceNow, Parature, & custom built ticketing systems.

 ### Cybersecurity, Threat Intelligence, & Information Security
+- Knowledgeable in Zero Trust, MFA, IoT Security, AI Security, DevSecOps, Extended Detection and Response (XDR), Security Orchestration, Automation, and Response (SOAR), etc.
 - Strong understanding of InfoSec attributes (CIA Triad, AAA, etc.).
 - Familiar with audit, compliance, & enforcement (HIPAA, FERPA, PCI-DSS, GDPR, CUI).
 - Understanding of common industry standards including ISO 27001, CIS controls, and NIST.
-- Experienced with DLP execution, monitoring, and reporting, via DigitalGuardian & custom tools.
+- Experienced with DLP execution, monitoring, and reporting, via Digital Guardian & custom tools.
+- SolarWinds SIEM, Splunk, pfsense, openWRT, Fortinet Fortigate Firewall, Qualys Vulnerability Management, Tripwire IDS, and Snort IDS.

 ### Digital Forensics & Incident Response
-- Familiarity with tools such as Autopsy, EnCase, and Webroot, for live host triage investigations.
+- Familiarity with tools such as Autopsy, Volatility, EnCase, Cyber Triage, and Webroot, for live host triage investigations.
-- Fluid in incident response lifecycle (prep, det/analysis, contain/eradicate/recover, post-incident).
+- Fluid in incident response lifecycle (preperation, detection/analysis, contain/eradicate/recover, post-incident).
 - Experience in threat hunting proactively and reactively on Microsoft Windows and UNIX machines assisted by tools including VirusTotal, Cuckoo Sandbox, Maltego CE, and YARA rules.
-- Honeypot/Honeynet deployment, management, and use.
-- Reverse engineering and malware analysis via FlareVM and other common tools including disassemblers, decompilers, fuzzers, and debuggers.
+- Reverse engineering and malware analysis via FlareVM and other common tools including IDA, Ghidram, and other fuzzers/debuggers.
-- Network and network traffic analysis experience with SolarWinds SIEM, Qualys, Tripwire IDS, Wireshark, Fiddler, and Snort IDS.
+- Network and network traffic analysis experience with Wireshark and Fiddler.
-Static and dynamic malware analysis and behavior analysis experience.

 ### Programming & Scripting
 - Scripting and object-oriented programming experience.
 Planning, design, modeling, and agile/XP development process experience.